Clinical-Genomics/cg/CONTRIBUTING.md

 This section guides you through submitting a bug report to CG.
-Following these guidelines helps other developers and contributors understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related issues and reports :mag_right:
+Following these guidelines helps other developers and contributors understand your report
+:pencil: reproduce the behavior :computer: :computer: and find related issues and reports :mag_right:

 Before creating bug reports, please try to search the issues (opened and